-Ambition Key Strategic Goals Strategic Delivery Themes Advise Be an independent, trusted adviser on electricity systems and markets.
+Ambition Key Strategic Goals Strategic Delivery Themes Advise Be an independent, trusted adviser on energy systems and energy markets.
 Develop, use and share data and technical expertise to inform policy, provide evidence-based guidance and challenge the status quo where appropriate.
 Advise on the development of new deliverable pathways to achieve future energy goals and targets.
 Support the delivery of the Energy Strategy - We will continue to engage with the Department for the Economy (DfE) and other stakeholders to support the delivery of the Annual Energy Strategy Action Plans and the wider Energy Strategy.
-Provide expert independent advice to support the development of key enabling policies - Utilising our knowledge, experience and expertise in operating and planning the power system, we will provide key contributions in the coming years in areas such as moving to a plan-led approach, the introduction of system flexibility and the development of a strategic spatial plan for the transmission electricity system.
-We are hopeful that this will act as a catalyst for a multi-party development of a Strategic Spatial Energy Plan for Northern Ireland.
-We will also support government with the development of key enabling policies in areas such as smart systems and flexibility, interconnection and hydrogen.
+Provide expert independent advice to support the development of key enabling policies - Utilising our knowledge, experience and expertise in operating and planning the power system, we will provide key contributions in the coming years in areas such as movement to more of a plan-led approach, a strategic spatial energy plan and the introduction to system flexibility.
+We will support government with the development of key enabling policies in areas such as smart systems and flexibility, interconnection, hydrogen and whole-system operations.
 Enhance our data offer - We will ensure that the information, data and evidence SONI provides continues to be reliable, robust and that the data is more easily accessible.
+Plan Provide leadership in the planning of the energy system and markets now and in the future.
+Build our research and innovation capabilities to support evidencebased decision making.
+Meeting Northern Ireland's future generation needs - We will further evolve and improve our methodologies to forecast future demand for electricity and the associated generation requirements to plan for Northern Ireland's energy needs.
+This forecasting is vital for sending signals to the market to ensure to delivers the generation we need.
+Over the coming years, we will implement and improve the National Resource Adequacy Assessment approach to replace the Generation Capacity Statement based on best practice across Europe.